 Myth: Women are great communicators, so they know how to talk to their doctors about heart disease.

 ♥ Fact: A survey of women with heart disease showed that only 35% initially told their physicians about their heart-related symptoms, and only 8% of physicians who received this information correctly recognized the health problem as potentially heart-related.
 Only 23% of women surveyed asked their physician questions about heart disease even when they were initially diagnosed.
 And women are far less likely than men are to seek immediate medical help when experiencing cardiac symptoms.
 See also: Six rules for navigating your next doctor’s appointment

 Myth: Women and men with heart disease get the same care.

 ♥ Fact: Far too often, women fighting heart disease are not accurately diagnosed and do NOT receive the care they need when they need it.
-A study published in the May 2008 issue of the journal Heart showed that among heart patients, women were less likely than men to receive medications like beta blockers, statins and ACE inhibitors – which are crucial to prevent further heart problems.
+A study published in the journal Heart showed that among heart patients, women were less likely than men to receive medications like beta blockers, statins and ACE inhibitors – which are crucial to prevent further heart problems.
 Women are also less likely than men to receive implanted defibrillator devices to control irregular heartbeats – or even aspirin! – following a cardiac event.
 In January 2016, the American Heart Association issued its first ever (in its 92-year history!) scientific statement on women and heart attacks, reporting that women are under-diagnosed – and then under-treated even when appropriately diagnosed – compared to our male counterparts.
 More details at: Finally!
 An Official Scientific Statement on Heart Attacks in Women.